hongwei8sun/hongwei8sun.github.io/_pages/research.md

 I am focusing on developing and applying different types of models to study multiscale atmospheric processes and climate science.
 My main research interests include:  <br />

 1. Large-scale stratospheric transport, dynamics, and aerosol processes.  <br />
-2. Smalle-scale aerosol-cloud interactions in the marine boundary layer.  <br />
+2. Small-scale aerosol-cloud interactions in the marine boundary layer.  <br />
 3. Their (1 and 2) applications in climate intervention (geoengineering). <br />